zuriniw/zuriniw.github.io/projects/autopfl/autopfl.md

 2. Inviting designers to participate and evaluating their satisfaction with the co-creation results, as well as whether they can identify latent creative surprise among a body of work with the help of machine.
 3. Reflecting on both the limitations and the potential strengths of the system.

-My vision is that AI can help us discover latent spaces and opportunities in partnership with our creative agency, rather than merely providing a single predetermined answer.
+My vision is that new AI infrastructures can help designers discover latent spaces and opportunities in partnership with their creative agency, rather than merely providing a single predetermined answer.

 <figure>
 <img src="bok.jpg">